ofiscarlett/ofiscarlett/README.md

   - **To-Do List App** - An interactive and user-friendly task management application.
   - **Parcel Delivery App** - A service-oriented application to track and manage parcel deliveries efficiently.[Parcel Delivery App](https://github.com/ofiscarlett/parcelDeliveryApp)
 - **Number Guess Game** - Java game without interface desgin, for java practice.
 [Number Guess Game](https://github.com/ofiscarlett/numberguess.git)
-- **Helper and Helps App** - It is a kotlin App for busy parents to find some short time nanny to help them.
-[HelpAndHelpersApp]-(https://github.com/MobileDevelopmentProject-Group2/HelpAndHelpersApp)
+- **Helper and Helps App** - It is a android phone app used kotlin to program.
+This app is for busy parents to find some short time nanny to help them.
+[HelpAndHelpersApp](https://github.com/MobileDevelopmentProject-Group2/HelpAndHelpersApp)